msafadi/laravel-eloquent-join-with/README.md

 ## License

 This package is distributed under the MIT License.
+Please see the LICENSE file for more information.